Yellow background with world globe in foreground and icons related to medicine and life sciences

 2024 session outline

-Following an introduction to the urinary system and its role in the body, students conducted a practical urine analysis using dipsticks last year.
-As a group, they developed management strategies for ensuring healthy kidney function.
+Following an introduction to the urinary system and its role in the body, you will conduct a practical urine analysis using dipsticks.
+As a group, you will develop management strategies for ensuring healthy kidney function.

 Including: